When to Plant Lavender in Zone 5

 Growing Tips

-- Prune by one-third after flowering โ never cut into old wood.
+- Prune by one-third after flowering.

-- In zones 5โ6, mulch around the base with gravel (not wood chips) to protect roots.
+- In zones 5โ6, mulch with gravel.

 Common Mistakes

-- Planting in clay or wet soil โ lavender roots rot within a season.
+- Planting in clay or wet soil.

-- Cutting into old wood โ lavender won't regrow from bare wood.
+- Cutting into old wood.

 Companion Planting